mikel-egana-aranguren/ALDAPA/doc/introduction.md

 ## Contributions

-Contributions can be of two kinds: new plugins and improvements of ALDAPA itself.
-Both kinds are wellcome so send your Pull Requests!
-(We try to stick to GitFlow as much as possible).
+All contributions are welcome, including issues, new plugins, new pipelines and improvements of ALDAPA core itself.
+Please note when sending pull requests that we try to stick to [GitFlow](http://nvie.com/posts/a-successful-git-branching-model/) as much as possible.

 ---
 [Back to index](index.md)